- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Lyford Cay, Nassau

-Lyford Cay is a private gated community named after Captain William Lyford Jr.; it’s also referred to as Simms Cay.
-Lyford Cay holds a prestigious name because of the famous residents that currently, as well as formerly, lived there.
+Lyford Cay, also referred to as Simms Cay, is a private gated community named after Captain William Lyford Jr..
+Lyford Cay holds a prestigious name because of the famous residents past and present.
 Notable residents include Sean Connery and the Bacardi Family.
-But don’t be intimidated by the famous names because people from all over the world come to Lyford Cay to enjoy the beauty of the island and have a good time.
+But don’t be intimidated by the famous names, because people from all over the world come to Lyford Cay to enjoy the beauty of the island and have a good time.

-Within the community, you’ll find the Lyford Cay International School which was founded in 1962.
-This private school offers an international baccalaureate program for grades pre-kindergarten through 12th grade.
+Within the community, you’ll find the Lyford Cay International School, which was founded in 1962.
+This private school offers an international baccalaureate program for pre-kindergarten through 12th grade.

 Benefits: